When is America’s Family Pet Expo?

 - What happens if the adoption simply doesn’t “work out.”
 What if your new pet doesn’t get along with your children or other pets?
 What happens if you have to move and you can’t take the pet with you?
 Some groups may let you return the pet within a certain number of days, while others may leave it up to you find the pet a new, good home.

 - If you rent, lease, or are part of a HOA you should be able to show what pets and their size are allowed.

 Sometimes adoption applications are rejected.
 There are many reasons why.
 For example, you may not be the only person interested in a pet and someone else may have filed an application first.
 Or, the group may decide the pet you want isn’t right for you or your family.
 For example, someone living in an apartment may not be an ideal candidate for a Great Dane.

 If adoption was rejected, find out why your application was denied by the group and what recommendations they may have for you to be a pet owner in the near future.

 Can I bring snacks and beverages into the show?

 You may bring snacks/non-alcoholic beverages into the OC Fairgrounds as long as they are in factory sealed plastic receptacles.
-Additionally, hard-sided coolers are not permitted, only soft-sided coolers will be allowed.
+Additionally, hard-sided coolers are not permitted, only small soft-sided coolers will be allowed.
 All belongings are subject to inspection before entering.
 Food and drinks will also be available for purchase at the event.